-Once you have finished scanning and editing photos, and perhaps arranging them in albums, you may want to export them from Pic Scanner Gold or Pic Scanner app to other devices or cloud, or share them with family and friends.
+After scanning and editing photos, and maybe arranging them in albums, you can export them from Pic Scanner Gold or Pic Scanner app to other devices or cloud, or share with family and friends.

 Both Pic Scanner Gold and Pic Scanner apps let you freely export scanned photos.
 There are two main ways to do it: Export and Back Up.